 With its young-black-men-on-dirtbikes-doing-wheelies-through-the-city imagery, Charm City Kings was one of those Sundance titles that just jumped off the program page.
 Inspired by the 2013 documentary, 12 O’Clock Boys, about a famous clique of Baltimore dirtbikers (12 o’clock is the position of the bike in a wheelie, get it?), the film casts real Baltimore riders like Lakeyria “Wheelie Queen” Doughty and young actors alongside rapper Meek Mill and veterans like Teyonah Harris (Chi-Raq, If Beale Street Could Talk) for a movie that’s essentially Boyz n the Hood meets A Bronx Tale set in the world of urban dirtbiking.
-Credit where credit’s due, that sure sounded like something I wanted to watch.
+Credit where credit’s due, that’s a pretty damn good hook.

-At the post-screening Q&A, producer Pinkett explained that the idea behind the film was that because of Baltimore’s “no chase” policy (police brass don’t want to start a high speed chase over illegal dirt biking and end up hurting civilians), the bikes became “the only place the twelve o clock boys could feel free.”
+At the post-screening Q&A, producer Pinkett explained that the idea behind the film was that because of Baltimore’s “no chase” policy (police brass don’t want to start a high speed chase over illegal dirt biking and end up hurting civilians), the bikes became the only place these otherwise overpoliced twelve o clock boys “could feel free.”

 That’s great marketing copy, but as inspiration it’s a little thin.
 (Screenwriter Sherman Payne helpfully explained “they brought me on to write the script, and I wrote the script”).
-The intention seems to be to use Baltimore as a stand in for disaffected youth trying to escape oppression and poverty everywhere.
-But you have to be somewhere before you can be everywhere, and while Charm City Kings is long on tried-and-true story arcs, it’s short on specifics.
-I could listen to that peculiar Baltimore accent all day (say it with me: “Aaron earned an iron urn”), but while CCK feels authentically cast and acted (Meek Mill handles himself well) the story feels plug-and-play.
+The intention seems to be to use Baltimore as a stand-in for disaffected youth trying to escape oppression and poverty everywhere.
+That’s pretty ambitious, but you have to be somewhere before you can be everywhere.
+Meanwhile, Charm City Kings is long on tried-and-true story arcs and short on specifics.
+I could listen to that peculiar Baltimore accent all day (say it with me: “Aaron earned an iron urn”), but while CCK feels authentically cast and acted (with a notable turn from Meek Mill) the story feels plug-and-play.